aleksei-berezkin/typique/README.md

 ### Rewriting any name

-You can instruct Laim to rewrite any identifier (not just class names) with a `%%` prefix.
+You can instruct Typique to rewrite any identifier (not just class names) with a `%%` prefix.
 This is useful for things like keyframes and layers, which are otherwise global:

 ```ts
 const [btn,] = ['btn',] satisfies Css<{